victornas91/victornas91/README.md

 ---

 ### 🌱 I’m currently learning
-- Game Development with applied Artificial Intelligence, Blockchain and Computer Graphics
+- Game Development with Applied Artificial Intelligence, Blockchain and Computer Graphics
 - Information Security focused on Mobile Apps and IoT devices.
-- Embedded Systems and IoT
+- Mechanical and Electronic Engineering for Avionics / Aerospace and Manufacture

 ---